 Floating Pennywort eradication

-Cam Valley Forum applied to 2017-18 PEBBLE grant for its project on eradicating Floating Pennywort on the Upper Cam.
+Cam Valley Forum applied to the 2017-18 PEBBLE grant for its project on eradicating floating Pennywort on the Upper Cam.

-The Cam Valley Forum project team worked from two large punts to clear the overhanging trees from the river, as the floating pennywort would often become entangled in drooping branches.
-They also removed the large clumps of pennywort.
-Several areas were made into habitat refuges for birds such as moorhens and dabchicks as well as providing shelter for fish too.
+The Cam Valley Forum project team worked from two large punts to clear overhanging trees from the river, as the floating Pennywort would often become entangled in drooping branches.
+They also removed large clumps of Pennywort.
+Several areas were made into habitat refuges for birds, such as moorhens and dabchicks, as well as providing shelter for fish too.
 These habitat refuges were protected from Pennywort on the upstream side, using prototype booms installed by Cambridge Canoe Club.

 The project was awarded £4,385 from Cambridge Water’s PEBBLE grant and was also funded and supported by eight other organisations, including the Environment Agency.

 - Two giant punts on loan from Scudamores for seven weeks in February and March